wppconnect-team/wppconnect-extension/README.md

 2. Enable Developer Mode by clicking the toggle switch next to **Developer mode**.
 3. Click the **Load unpacked** button and select the `dist` directory.

-Now, the WPPconnect Chrome Extension should be loaded in your Chrome browser, and you can start using it immediately.
+Now, the Wppconnect Chrome Extension should be loaded in your Chrome browser, and you can start using it immediately.

 ## Disclaimer